Hillside Board of Education

 • The District's Pandemic Response Team, consisting of school nurses, will coordinate with local health officials to address any COVID- 19 suspected cases.

-• The District will require students and staff, unless fully vaccinated and asymptomatic, to stay home if they have been in close contact with someone with COVID-19 within the past 14 days, or they must show proof of a negative COVID-19 test.
+• The District will require students and staff, unless fully vaccinated and asymptomatic, to stay home if they have been in close contact with someone with COVID-19 within the past 14 days.
 If someone in their household is being tested for COVID-19 due to illness, students and staff should stay home until test results are received.

 • Families and staff are required to report COVID-19 exposure and cases to the school nurse and principal.